HCUM/empiano/README.md

 - data-samples: ([channel 1, channel 2, ...], timestamp)

 ### MIDI
-- For sending the sound-modulation MIDI messages to the music software, a virtual MIDI cable is required:
+For sending MIDI messages from the program to the music software, a virtual MIDI cable is needed.
+In general the mido-library is used to create one during the execution of the program.
+However, this does **not** work together with the Windows MultiMedia API.

-    - On **Windows**: Sometimes an inbuilt **virtual MIDI cable** is available,
-    otherwise: use **loopMIDI** to create one yourself (http://www.tobias-erichsen.de/software/loopmidi.html).
+If you are on Windows (with the Windows MultiMedia API), you can either use an inbuilt **virtual MIDI cable** (if that exists), otherwise use **loopMIDI** to create one yourself (http://www.tobias-erichsen.de/software/loopmidi.html).
-    - On **MacOS**: Usually there is an inbuilt virtual MIDI cable available: IAC driver
-    - Most of the times the library mido itself can be used to create a virtual MIDI cable, but it does not work when using Windows MultiMedia API.
-    To open an output check the corresponding box in the Settings.
-    - The name of your virtual MIDI cable can be changed in the Settings
+Please adjust the name of the virtual MIDI cable to use the settings (gui).

+### Waveform

 ## Citing "Hit the Thumb Jack!"